 The Panel's best practice advice is published (monthly/quarterly/etc.) in our newsletters.

-After a GP retires he or she is still at risk from claims that arise post retirement but which occurred while in practice.
+After a GP retires he or she is still at risk from claims that arise post retirement but which occurred while in practice during the period of cover.
 Tail cover is the extended reporting period provided to members who are retired from practice.
-For doctors who retire at the normal state retirement age applicable at the time of a member’s retirement and who join the Medisec scheme prior to their 55th birthday free tail cover is currently provided by Medisec members who meet this criteria will be entitled to an extended reporting period after the expiration of the policy, i.e. Tail Cover and no additional charge will be levied against retired members for this cover which is currently funded by Medisec.
+For doctors who retire at the normal state retirement age applicable at the time of a member’s retirement and who join the Medisec scheme prior to their 55th birthday free tail cover is currently provided by Medisec.
+Members who meet this criteria are currently entitled to an extended reporting period after the expiration of the policy, i.e. Tail Cover and no additional charge will be levied against retired members for this cover which is currently funded by Medisec.

 Tail Cover Explained